Robins Academic Advising

 Undergraduate Course Catalog

-Students may have only one major in the school of business, chosen from accounting, business administration, or economics.
+Students may have only one major in the school of business, chosen from accounting, business administration, or economics business.
 A concentration(s) may be attached to any of these majors but is only required for the business administration major.
 Students' graduation requirements are established by the catalog in effect during the academic year in which they enter the university.
 For a current list of curriculum and requirements, please visit the Undergraduate Catalog.
 For past lists of curriculum and requirements, please visit the Catalog Archives and choose the relevant academic year.
 No Robins School courses may be taken pass/fail, and no Robins School student may take a class pass/fail, unless the course is only offered pass/fail.
 To see the full policy, visit this page.

-Robins Courses
+Robins Courses Advising and Registration

 Core Business Classes.
 These are the upper-level courses that MUST be completed once a student has declared his or her major.
 These required courses are taken in tandem with major and concentration area courses.